Skip to content

 map.destroy();

-How to load data to avoid invalidation messages traffic.
+How to load data and avoid invalidation messages traffic.

 Code example: